GeoffreyXue/dcompact/README.md

 ### 1. Getting started with dev-container with all necessary dependencies

+Installation fill follow the Ubuntu installation, following https://github.com/facebook/rocksdb/blob/main/INSTALL.md to create a dev container that satisfies all dependencies.

 ### 2. Building and running unit tests on Rocks DB itself